-These vanilla cakey cookies are very yummy and puffy!
-They are very easy to make.
+These vanilla cake-like cookies are very yummy and puffy!
+They are so easy to make.
 No chilling required!

 I believe you all love them if you like cakey cookies.

 Melted butter, olive oil, and yogurt are the ingredients that give some moisture to these cookies.

 Good news!
 You don’t need a mixer and you can directly put them into the oven before resting the dough.
 It is always hard for me to rest the dough even for 30 minutes when I crave a cookie!

 Before going through the steps, I just want to say something about the measurements.
 I always prefer using a digital scale.

 Gram is always a gram but cup measurement is not as accurate as weight measurements.
 So if you use a scale we can all have the same results.
 Don’t worry!
 I use grams but I also add cup measurements in my recipes.